“Don’t eat oranges.”

-Since Gavin developed his cough a couple of days ago, I’ve been bombarded with loads of well-meaning advice about food and drinks that he should not be taking as they are believed to aggravate coughing.
-Though I’m happy to hear the advice, it can get frustrating when many of the beliefs severely limit what I can feed him at a time when his body requires nutrients for healing.
-This is especially when most of the foods that are “off-limits” to Gavin happen to be the ones that he actually enjoys eating.
+Since G1 developed his cough a couple of days ago, I’ve been bombarded with loads of well-meaning advice about food and drinks that he should not be taking as they are believed to aggravate coughing.
+While I’m open to listening to advice, it gets a little ridiculous when it starts to severely limit what I can feed him.
+At a time when his body requires nutrients for healing, I question the wisdom of cutting out nutrient-rich foods.
+This is especially when most of the foods that are “off-limits” happen to be the ones that G1 actually enjoys eating.

 To add to the problem, Gavin appears to have had some problems with constipation lately.
 Twice I have wiped his anus and seen a spot of blood on the tissue.
 Since discovering his difficulties pooping, I started offering him a small rice bowl full of grapes a day and it tremendously improved his bowel movements.
 The fact that Gavin loves eating grapes also makes the process a lot easier for everyone.